Deflection of beams in bending

 forces and moments on beam section

-To find V consider Σ forces = 0
+To find V: consider Σ forces = 0

-What is the sign of V?
+What is the sign of V? (refer to previous tutorial)

-The starting point for successive integrations is:
+Having found an expression for M the starting point for successive integrations to find deflection y is:

 When x = 0 deflection y = 0.
-Substituting x = 0 and y = 0 in the expression above for y gives C2 = 0.
+Substituting x = 0 and y = 0 in (ii) above gives C2 = 0.

-When x = L deflection y =0.
-Substituting these values in the expression above for y and with C2 = 0 gives:
+When x = L deflection y = 0.
+Substituting x = L, y = 0 and C2 = 0 in (ii) above gives:

 We know intuitively that the maximum deflection occurs where x = L/2.
 This can be confirmed by substituting x = L/2 and C1 in the expression above for dy/dx which shows that dy/dx = 0 for these values.